Explore Reports and Dashboards

 Lightning tables don’t appear when you view the dashboard in Salesforce Classic.

 View dashboards as other people (1).
-Click Change to see the dashboard as someone else.
+If properties are set to allow you to choose whom you view the dashboard as, click Change to see the dashboard as someone else.

 Refresh, edit, and collaborate (2).
 Perform common tasks, like refreshing dashboard data, from the toolbar.